This free preview of Global Coin Research is offered to our loyal readers as a representation of the unique information and

 In either case, for many of these companies looking for adoption, it has increasingly become apparent to them that their first launch market may not be the US, or anywhere near the Western Hemisphere.

-GCR has a primary focus on Asia, and as a result, we have identified companies who have been actively building out a presence in Asia.
-Many projects now do trips in Asia once or twice a year, and we certainly commend them for their effort.
-But given the massive amount of $ that many of these projects have raised, we don’t think that is enough.
+GCR has a primary focus on Asia, and as a result, we have identified global projects who has great communities in Asia.
+Many projects who are based in the US or North America now do trips in Asia once or twice a year, and we certainly commend them for their effort.
+But given the massive amount of $ that many of these projects have raised, we don’t think that is enough to spur those communities.

-We applaud these companies as we believe they are doing some of the hardest work uplifting local communities, dedicating resources to educate folks on Blockchain technology, and actively participating and contributing to the regional ecosystems, all the way from the opposite side of the world.
-Without further ado, here are the top 5 thoughtful, Western companies successfully making way into Asia.
+We applaud these companies as we believe they are doing some of the hardest work uplifting local communities, dedicating resources to educate folks on Blockchain technology, and actively participating and contributing to the regional ecosystems.
+Without further ado, here are the top 5 thoughtful projects with strong communities in Asia.

 In 2018, GCR is recognizing Tezos and its Foundation for their commitment to promoting Blockchain education to young people and in universities in Asia.